 Having consolidated their position, as a mid-table Ryman South side during the first two years of Turner's reign, Faversham embarked on one of the best seasons in the club's history during the 2012/13 season.

 The Lilywhites lost just three away league games all campaign on their way to finish in third position and reach the Ryman South play-off final against all odds.
-However, at Maidstone United's newly-build Gallagher Stadium in front of a 2,226 strong-crowd, Town were unable to pull off one final upset.
+However, at Maidstone United's newly-built Gallagher Stadium in front of a 2,226 strong-crowd, Town were unable to pull off one final upset.
 Maidstone cruising to a 3-0 victory to deny Faversham their first taste of Ryman Premier League football.